mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in port a parsec away for three weeks fighting off a spurious legal challenge.

-Although these measures will not kill the opposition’s operation in a given market sector, it will disrupt it and reduce consumer confidence, hopefully creating an opportunity for a competitor to steal a chunk of the marketplace.
+Although these measures will not kill the opposition's operation in a given market sector, it will disrupt it and reduce consumer confidence, hopefully creating an opportunity for a competitor to steal a chunk of the marketplace.